‘Attack On Titan’ Animator Posts Eren, Mikasa Artwork For Season 2 Of ‘AOT’

 Jung-hyun Park: ‘Attack On Titan’ Editor Arrested For His Wife’s Murder

 As expected, Eren’s image has been depicted just like his character in AOT.
 He appears fixated on something that’s at a distance.
 However, it is Mikasa’s portrayal that has fans talking.
 One of the main characters, Mikasa has always been considered as a powerful and effective member of the Elite Survey Corps.
 However, Imai has depicted the strong-hearted beauty in a very feminine form.
-She is seen lightly touching a faded red scarf, as her hair flows freely.
+She is seen lightly touching a faded red scarf as her hair flows freely.
 To top it all, Mikasa’s expression looks downright doe-eyed.

 Official artwork of Levi from #AttackOnTitan Season 2 drawn by Imai Arifumi, the action animation director!